red-kite-solutions/stalker/README.md

 jobs_queue_handler :

 ```
+FLASK_APP=jobs_queue_handler   : Used by Flask to know what file to start
 API_KEY : Validates that the HTTP request is authorized to add a job to the queue
 ```